Do Stocks Outperform Treasury Bills?

 53 Pages Posted: 19 Jan 2017 Last revised: 3 Jun 2018

-Four out of every seven common stocks that have appeared in the CRSP database since 1926 have lifetime buy-and-hold returns less than those on one-month Treasuries.
-The modal lifetime return is -100%.
+Four out of every seven common stocks that have appeared in the CRSP database since 1926 have lifetime buy-and-hold returns less than one-month Treasuries.
 When stated in terms of lifetime dollar wealth creation, the best-performing four percent of listed companies explain the net gain for the entire U.S. stock market since 1926, as other stocks collectively matched Treasury bills.
-These results highlight the important role of positive skewness in the cross-sectional distribution of stock returns.
-The skewness arises both because monthly returns are positively skewed and because compounding returns induces skewness.
-The results help to explain why active strategies, which tend to be poorly diversified, most often underperform.
+These results highlight the important role of positive skewness in the distribution of individual stock returns, attributable both to skewness in monthly returns and to the effects of compounding.
+The results help to explain why poorly-diversified active strategies most often underperform market averages.

 Keywords: Long horizon returns, return skewness, stock market wealth creation